meetjestad/mjs_gateway_configuration/README.md

-If you are not involved with Meetjestad, but are working with a Lorank gateway, you should be able to use most of this repository as as (caveats are the OpenVPN configuration and the hardcoded EU frequency plan for the forwarder).
+If you are not involved with Meetjestad, but are working with a Lorank gateway, you should be able to use most of this repository as as (caveats are the OpenVPN configuration, the hardcoded EU frequency plan for the forwarder and the addition of a HTU21D sensor).

 If you do not have a Lorank, but another Beagleboard (or possibly even a rpi) with an IMST iC880A board, this repository might serve as useful